MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 1. Select the **Stats** tab next to the query **Results**.
     :::image type="content" source="./media/dev-tooling/VS-code/view-query-stats.png" lightbox="./media/dev-tooling/vs-code/view-query-stats.png" alt-text="Screenshot of the query stats in VS Code.":::

-2. For more information on the metric definitions see the [query metrics documentation](./nosql/query-metrics.md).
+2. For more information on the metric definitions, see the [query metrics documentation](./nosql/query-metrics.md).

-## Insert, Edit and Delete documents
+## Insert, Edit, and Delete documents
 - **Real-time document editing**: Add, view, edit, and delete documents instantly, with changes reflected in real-time.
 - **Import from JSON**: Load your data quickly from JSON files.
     :::image type="content" source="./media/dev-tooling/VS-code/edit-documents.png" lightbox="./media/dev-tooling/vs-code/edit-documents.png" alt-text="Screenshot of edit documents in VS Code.":::